drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/5_waiting.md

    ```

 Here you are going to create your headless browser instance, and navigate to
-https://drash.land.
-Once the page has loaded, you will select an element on the
+`https://drash.land`.
+Once the page has loaded, you will select an element on
-page and click it, waiting for the new page to load before proceeding.
-Finally
+the page and click it -- waiting for the new page to load before proceeding.
-you will assert that clicking has worked and the url is now different.
+Finally you will assert that clicking has worked and the URL is now different.

 ## Verification